 Guidance note 29 on project-level reporting

-For host communities, it could contribute to show the benefits that each extractive project generates.
-It has also been argued that project-level reporting can help address tax avoidance and tax evasion by shedding light on transfer pricing practices.
+For host communities, it can contribute to show the benefits that each extractive project generates and can enable subnational government entities to calculate their share of project-level income.
 It can also assist governments in making more accurate forecasts for future changes in revenues.
-In terms of costs and benefits of project-level reporting in the EITI, it has been pointed out by government agencies in particular that reporting by project would be easier than current reporting, as it would be more consistent with how governments levy and record payments or revenues.
+In terms of costs and benefits of project-level reporting in the EITI, it has been pointed out by government agencies in particular that reporting by project would be easier than current reporting of aggregates, as it would be more consistent with how governments levy and record payments or revenues.
 This could reduce time, costs and discrepancies in EITI Reporting.
 The investor community has also been supportive of project-level reporting, noting how such reporting can contribute to a more stable investment climate and improve investors’ ability to manage risk.
+(1)